 VPN information for the College of Engineering

 This document is a one-stop-shop for VPN information for the college of Engineering.
 PLEASE NOTE THAT WiscVPN IS CHANGING, AND DOES NOT USE THE CISCO ANYCONNECT CLIENT!
-THIS WILL NOT WORK FOR DEPARTMENTAL VPN!
+THIS WILL NOT WORK FOR DEPARTMENTAL VPN.
+YET.
+SEE BELOW!
 For more information on the WiscVPN change, please see https://kb.wisc.edu/helpdesk/page.php?id=68164

 What is VPN